-At the Michigan Humane Society Veterinary centers, we will meet with you to discuss the best dental plan for your pet based on lifestyle, age and breed.
+At the Michigan Humane veterinary centers, we will meet with you to discuss the best dental plan for your pet based on lifestyle, age and breed.
 That plan will most likely include a combination of at-home dental care, diet, and routine dental cleanings.

 Dental cleanings are performed under general anesthesia.